Life insurance

 How Does the Insurer Even Know I’m Pregnant?

-While the life insurance medical exam may not administer a pregnancy test, you will likely be asked if you're pregnant at some point in the application or exam.
-If so, it's important that you answer honestly.
-That's because misrepresenting yourself during the insurance application process could count as insurance fraud and be grounds to invalidate your policy down the line if there were a life insurance investigation.
+While the life insurance medical exam might not administer a pregnancy test, you will likely be asked if you’re pregnant at some point in the application or exam.
+If so, it’s important that you answer honestly.
+Misrepresenting yourself during the insurance application process could count as insurance fraud and be grounds to invalidate your policy down the line if there were a life insurance investigation.

 I Had the Baby.
 Now What?